postman-open-technologies/gsoc-2024/README.md

 # Google Summer of Code 2024
 This is Postman's working area and list of project ideas for [Google Summer of Code 2024](https://summerofcode.withgoogle.com/).
 Please use [issues](#project-ideas) and [our forums](https://community.postman.com/c/open-technology/gsoc/42) to comment on project ideas, ask questions and collaborate.
 Refer to the guidelines [here](./CONTRIBUTOR_GUIDANCE.md).

+This application is an umbrella for various API specifications projects: [AsyncAPI](https://github.com/asyncapi) and [JSON Schema](https://github.com/json-schema-org).
+Consequently, it operates on two levels: Postman itself, which is responsible for gathering ideas and submitting the program application, and the API specification projects themselves responsible of choosing and mentoring students.

 ## Timeline for GSoC 2024?
 [Full timeline](https://developers.google.com/open-source/gsoc/timeline)